Make Payment using SEP

 Understanding Additional Coverages

-Non-Trucking Liability Insurance– This insurance, also referred to as “bobtail” insurance, protects your vehicle when it isn’t hauling a load, as when you’re traveling to or from work.
+Also called “bobtail” insurance, this protects your vehicle when you’re not hauling a load, such as driving to or from work.

-Motor Truck General Liability-This offers greater liability protection beyond truck-related accidents, safeguarding your company from lawsuits stemming from slip-and-fall incidences on your property.
+This coverage extends liability protection beyond truck-related accidents.
+It shields your business from lawsuits arising from slip-and-fall incidents on your property.

 Factors Influencing Premiums

-Driving histories: Your drivers’ driving histories have an impact on premiums, just like personal auto insurance.
-Rate reductions may result from safe driving records.
+Your drivers’ records impact premiums, just like personal auto insurance.
+Safe driving can lead to discounts.

 Navigating Costs